hwangs12/beautifulsplash/README.md

-# Welcome to Beautifulsplah App.
+# Welcome to Beautifulsplash App.

 Find image you wish you had found.
 What's awesome is the images are beautiful and photos are taken by Unsplash contributors.